replicate/cog-marigold/README.md

 ## API Usage

 You need to have Cog and Docker installed to run this model locally.
 Follow the [model pushing guide](https://replicate.com/docs/guides/push-a-model) to push your own fork of Marigold to [Replicate](https://replicate.com).
-To use the model, simply provide upload the image (ideally RGB or grayscale) you would like to perform depth estimation for.
+To use the model, simply provide the image (ideally RGB or grayscale) you would like to perform depth estimation for.
 The API returns two depth map images - one grayscale and one spectral.

 To build the docker image with cog and run a prediction:
 ```bash